MobileRoboticsSkoltech/OpenCamera-Sensors/README.md

 [![Build Status](https://travis-ci.org/MobileRoboticsSkoltech/OpenCamera-Sensors.svg?branch=master)](https://travis-ci.org/MobileRoboticsSkoltech/OpenCamera-Sensors)

 OpenCamera Sensors is an Android application for synchronized recording of video and IMU data.
-It records IMU data and video with frame timestamps synced to the same clock.
+It records sensor data (accelerometer, gyroscope, magnetometer) and video with frame timestamps synced to the same clock.

 This project is based on [Open Camera](https://opencamera.org.uk/)  —  a popular open-source camera application with flexibility in camera parameters settings, actively supported by the community.
 By regular merging of Open Camera updates our app will adapt to new smartphones and APIs — this is an advantage over the other video + IMU recording applications built from scratch for Camera2API.